riiich/CS-4220-Final/README.md

 # CS-4220-Final

-A console application that utilizes the Edamam API to retrieve recipes of foods that the user searches for.
-It is developed using Express for the server and MongoDB for the database.
+In the console, the user will be prompted to enter a specific ingredient to display different recipes of food that contain that ingredient.
+Upon picking their dish, it will display all the ingredients required for the dish along with its food nutrition, preparation time, and cooking time.
+The dish will then be stored within a database to keep track of user search history.